kaction-emacs/typst-ts-mode/README.md

 6. `typst-ts-markup-header-same-height` and `typst-ts-markup-header-scale` to control header height.

 ### Consult Imenu Integration
-If you use [consult](https://github.com/minad/consult) and use `consult-iemnu` command, you way want this setting.
+If you use `consult-iemnu`
+command [consult](https://github.com/minad/consult), you way want this setting.
 ``` emacs-lisp
 (setq
  consult-imenu-config